a1aks/Cytoscape_Course/README.md

 **Undirected graph**

 When the relationship is always valid in both directions, then it is called undirected graph.
-If Dave is friends with Raj on Facebook, then Raj is also friends with Dave.
+For e.g. If gene-1 **TP53** is inhibiting gene-2 **RB1** within a cell-regulatory network, then RB1 is also activating TP53.

 **Directed graph**